twbs/bootstrap/docs/utilities/borders.md

 ---
 layout: docs
 title: Borders
+description: Use border utilities to quickly style the border and border-radius of an element.
+Great for images, buttons, or any other element.
 group: utilities
 redirect_from: "/utilities/"
+toc: true
 ---

-Use border utilities to quickly style the `border` and `border-radius` of an element.
-Great for images, buttons, or any other element.

 ## Border